 XOC-Ha is primarily an overhead and technical diving facility.
 Rog is a TDI, IANTD, and NSS-CDS instructor up to trimix and full cave as well as a Megalodon CCR Instructor.
+He also offers staged cave diving and DPV modules.
 However, courses at all levels are available starting with open water or even, if you can make a persuasive case, Discover Scuba.

 The cavern diver course may be taken as a stand-alone course for those who simply wish to tour caverns in a safe and efficient manner or by those who eventually wish to be certified as cave divers.
 It all starts with improving a diver's buoyancy, trim, propulsion techniques, line-work, and gear configuration awareness.

 Here, students will learn to make cave dives, albeit within strict parameters.
 Students will further refine their linework, communication, and emergency skills without the distractions of complex navigation and decompression obligations.
 Candidates will also be limited to no more than one-sixth of a set of doubles.

 Arguably the benchmark in technical dive training, the full cave course demands extreme skills refinement and peak levels of control and awareness.
 Advanced navigation, gas management, and dive planning will be discussed in detail.
 And the bubble gun will become your best friend.
 Candidates passing this course will be prepared to explore one of the most unforgiving (but most beautiful) environments in the world.

 Some say that nothing is more important in life than fame, fortune, and the number of "likes" you get on Facebook.
 We beg to differ.
 The best thing in life is making better divers, meeting new friends, and having fun in the process (although Facebook "likes" certainly don't hurt!).